ctsit/redi/README.md

 ### Conditional Parameters

-Whereas the aforementioned parameters are always required, the following parameters are only required to have a value in **settings.ini** when **redi** is not performing a dry run:
+While the parameters mentioned above are always required, the following parameters are only required to have a value in **settings.ini** when **redi** is not performing a dry run:

  - redcap_uri
  - token
- - redcap_server
  - redcap_support_receiver_email
  - redcap_support_sender_email
  - smtp_host_for_outbound_mail